Minneapolis leaders approve agreement to revamp policing

 Chauvin was later convicted of murder.
 He and three other officers who were at the scene are now serving prison terms.

-Mayor Jacob Frey and Minnesota Human Rights Commissioner Rebecca Lucero were expected to sign the agreement before briefing reporters later Friday morning.
+Mayor Jacob Frey and Minnesota Human Rights Commissioner Rebecca Lucero signed the agreement after the council vote and were expected to brief reporters later Friday morning.

 The U.S. Department of Justice is still investigating whether Minneapolis police engaged in a pattern or practice of discrimination, and that investigation could lead to a separate consent decree with the city.